railslove/roadtrip/README.md

   Remember that a wildcard is only valid for one domain level.
   Example: `*.example.com` works with `foo.example.com`, but not with `foo.bar.example.com`

-- Create a hosted zone for your domain in AWS Route53.
+- (Only if Roadtrip should automatically add the CNAME to Route53) Create a hosted zone for your domain in AWS Route53.
 Roadtrip will create new DNS records inside this hosted zone.

 ### 1. Setup AWS Credentials

 Create an API user in AWS's IAM Console with access to S3, CloudFront, ACM and Route53.

 (TODO: provide policy config)

 Add the credentials to the machine where you're deploying from: